RVR06/cornifer/README.md

 Whether you are a seasoned [C4 DSL](https://docs.structurizr.com/dsl/language) author or plan to start your **architecture as code** journey, `Cornifer` extension will support you along the way.
 Coupled with [Structurizr](https://structurizr.com/) engine, it provides a top-notch architecture stack.
 Give it a try and start contributing to the code-first architecture community.

 ## Installation

+### Visual Studio Code Marketplace

+Browse to the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=archicionado.cornifer) and install the extension.
+Alternatively, you can search for `Cornifer` in the `Extensions` view of Visual Studio Code and install it from there.

+### Manual installation

 Navigate to the [latest release](https://github.com/rvr06/cornifer/releases/latest) and download the `.vsix` file.